Abcmsaj/FantraxBot/README.md

 - `!reload` can be used while the bot is running to reload any command file that might have been altered
     - Run `!reload <command name>` to trigger without needing to restart the bot
 - Commands can be dynamically added - just add JavaScript files to the commands folder and module.exports them to index.js - no extra code required!

-## Coming Soon

-- Hoping to add card allocations as one thing I found in my beta testing was that cards were over-utilised and it made it difficult for the admin/red card approver to keep up with what's legitimate or not.
-    - Will be adding a monthly limit of 5 cards per person - as a sort of currency system.